New York-Style Sourdough Bagels

 Some bagel recipes use baking soda instead of honey to give the golden colour.
 I don’t because I think it gives the bagels a different flavour from baking soda.
 One that resembles soft pretzels.
 Try sourdough pretzels instead!

-Dust off any excess flour off the bagels and drop them in the boiling water one at a time.
-If your pot is small, boil them in batches, but work quickly.
+- Dust off any excess flour off the bagels and drop them in the boiling water one at a time.
+If your pot is small, boil them in batches.

-Drain the boiled bagels on a wire rack and sprinkle over any seeds or bagel seasoning for toppings whilst they are still sticky from the water.
+- Place the bagels on a parchment paper-lined baking tray and sprinkle over any seeds or bagel seasoning for toppings while they are still sticky from the water.

 Baking the bagels